🎮 Controller Configuration Format

 PropertyDescriptionRequired

-thresholdThe actual threshold value where the step begins✅ Yes
+thresholdThe actual threshold value where the step begins (can use named references from calibration)✅ Yes

 threshold_endThe end value for range-based thresholds (optional)No